our LEGS sign in the Pollinator Path Garden

 LEGS was one of 44 community groups to receive a PollinateTO grant this year!
 Much thanks to the City of Toronto for supporting pollinators and biodiversity in this great city!

-OUR GOALS FOR THE POLLINATOR GARDEN PATHWAYS:
+OUR GOALS FOR THE POLLINATOR PATH:

 1. Expand the Pollinator Habitat